Health and Wellness

 Increase your Health Literacy Skills

-MyHealthfinder content is a website that shares evidence-based health information.
+MyHealthfinder is a website that shares evidence-based health information.

-Healthy Family Habits created by the National Center for Families Learning.
+Healthy Family Habits was created by the National Center for Families Learning.

 Online Resources

-MedlinePlus - MedlinePlus is a consumer health database that has extensive information from the National Institutes of Health and other trusted sources on over hundreds of diseases and conditions.
+MedlinePlus is a consumer health database that provides extensive information from the National Institutes of Health and other trusted sources on hundreds of diseases and conditions.
 There are also lists of hospitals and physicians, a medical encyclopedia and dictionaries, extensive information on prescription and nonprescription drugs, health information from the media, and links to thousands of clinical trials.
 En Español.

 Mayo Clinic Patient Care and Health Information - Patient-level information from the Mayo Clinic on diseases and conditions, symptoms, tests and procedures, and drugs and supplements.

-KidsHealth - KidsHealth contains patient information at the child, teen, and parent reading levels.
+KidsHealth - KidsHealth provides patient information at three reading levels: child, teen, and parent.
 Includes lesson plans and programs for teachers and early childhood educators.

-Common Medical Abbreviations - This is a list of some common abbreviations and acronyms from Medline Plus.
+Common Medical Abbreviations - This list includes some common abbreviations and acronyms from Medline Plus.

 Medical Encyclopedia - Includes over 4,000 articles about diseases, tests, symptoms, injuries, and surgeries.